BenjaminDry/BasicPyNN/README.md

 When importing or exporting trained parameters, do not include ".npz" in the name.
 Clone the repository to your local machine.

-    Ensure that the MNIST dataset files are present and named as follows: t10k-images-idx3-ubyte
+Ensure that the MNIST dataset files are present and named as follows:

+    t10k-images-idx3-ubyte
     t10k-labels-idx1-ubyte
     train-images-idx3-ubyte
     train-labels-idx1-ubyte
-    Install the required dependencies specified in the requirements.txt file.

 Provided Test Parameters and Training Info